Pylons/pyramid/docs/tutorials/gae/index.rst

 .. _appengine_tutorial:

-Running :mod:`pyramid` on Google's App Engine
+Running :app:`Pyramid` on Google's App Engine
 ================================================

-It is possible to run a :mod:`pyramid` application on Google's `App Engine <http://code.google.com/appengine/>`_.
+It is possible to run a :app:`Pyramid` application on Google's `App Engine <http://code.google.com/appengine/>`_.
 Content from this tutorial was contributed by YoungKing, based on the `"appengine-monkey" tutorial for Pylons